zhaobaoping/test/BUMO_NODEJS_SDK_Guide.rst

   address           String   Address
 ============        ======== ============

-The specific example is as follows:
+The example is as follows:

 ::